MousseKwok/ChatApp/README.md

 Co-developed by Xijie Guo and Lu Shao

-Communications between users are via Socket model over TCP.
-Added functions are allowing users to recall and redo messages in limited times.
+Online conversations between users are via Socket model over TCP.
+Users are allowed to recall sent messages and redo recalled messages in a consecutively limited times.